nf-core/hicar/README.md

 ## Credits

-nf-core/hicar was originally written by [Jianhong Ou](https://github.com/jianhong)), [Yu Xiang](https://github.com/yuxuth), and [Yarui Diao](https://www.diaolab.org/).
+nf-core/hicar was originally written by [Jianhong Ou](https://github.com/jianhong), [Yu Xiang](https://github.com/yuxuth), and [Yarui Diao](https://www.diaolab.org/).

-We thank the following people for their extensive assistance in the development of this pipeline: Phil Ewels, Mahesh Binzer-Panchal and Friederike Hanssen.
+We thank the following people for their extensive assistance in the development of this pipeline: Luke Zappia, Phil Ewels, Mahesh Binzer-Panchal and Friederike Hanssen.

 ## Contributions and Support